different-ai/file-organizer-2000/README.md

 - It works when your vault is on a cloud drive.
 I use it with iCloud and works great.
 Doesn't work with OneDrive last time I tested.
 - Currently only works if your iOS is in English.
 But if you reach out on discord I can help you set it up in your language.

-## 📱 Mobile Integration

-Seamlessly integrate with your mobile workflow:
-- iOS Shortcut for sending Apple Notes to Obsidian
-- Voice memo support for instant meeting notes
-- Cloud sync compatibility (works great with iCloud)

 ## 🛠️ Advanced Features